anoma/nspec/docs/arch/node/engines/identity_management.juvix.md

 When connecting to an existing identity, you can request a subset of that identity's capabilities but never more than it has.
-For example, if an identity was created with only `CapabilityCommit`, you can't request decryption capabilities when connecting to it.
-The Identity Management Engine enforces these restrictions and will return an error if you request capabilities that aren't available.
+For example, if an identity was created with only `CapabilityCommit`, you cannot request decryption capabilities when connecting to it.
+The Identity Management Engine enforces these restrictions and will return an error if you request capabilities that are not available.

-Identity Management Engine handle the creation or connection process and returns references to the appropriate [[Commitment]] and [[Decryption]]  engines (via either a `ResponseGenerateIdentity` or `MsgIdentityManagementConnectIdentityRequest` message) that provide
+The Identity Management Engine handles the creation or connection process and returns references to the appropriate [[Commitment]] and [[Decryption]]  engines (via either a `ResponseGenerateIdentity` or `MsgIdentityManagementConnectIdentityRequest` message) that provide